Thursday 19 March | 7:15pm

-A powerful one-man show exploring migration, identity and belonging through the vibrant lens of West African storytelling.
+A laugh-out-loud, heart-punching one-man show that navigates migration, identity and belonging through the bold, cheeky brilliance of West African storytelling.

-Written & performed by: Oluwasegun Lafup Ogundipe, Oldham-based, Nigerian-born writer, comedian, actor and theatre-maker
+Written and performed by Oldham-based, Nigerian-born writer, comedian, actor and theatre-maker Oluwasegun Lafup Ogundipe.

 Iloya will also be hosting a drumming workshop on Sat 14 March at the Meeting House from 2pm-4pm.
 Learn traditional drumming techniques and discover how rhythm drives storytelling with Oluwasegun Lafup Ogundipe (from ÌLỌ́YÁ).